ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Processing of Group Name Patterns at the AS # {#sec-as-scope-processing}

 When processing an Authorization Request from an Administrator (see {{getting-access}}), the AS builds the authorization information expressing granted permissions as scope entries, according to the AIF data model AIF-OSCORE-GROUPCOMM and to its extension specified in {{scope-format}}.
-These scope entries are in turn specified as value of the 'scope' claim to include in the Access Token.
+These scope entries are in turn specified as the value of the 'scope' claim to include in the access token.

 This appendix provides an example of how the AS can evaluate the requested permissions against the access policies pertaining to the Administrator for the Group Manager in question.